OneCrazyCoder/MMOGamepadOverlay/README.md

 In this example, Square will jump by default.
 Pressing L2 will add the "Alternate" layer.
 At that point, Square will Duck instead, but since it doesn't assign anything to Triangle, Triangle will continue to Consider.
 Pressing R2 will remove the Layer, meaning Square will once again jump.

-You can remove one layer while adding another in a single command using ``Replace with <LayerName>`` (for replacing the layer containing the command) or ``Replace <LayerName> with <LayerName>``.
-You can also both add or remove a layer in a single command, depending on if it is already active or not, with the single command ``=Toggle Layer <LayerName>``.
+You can remove one layer while adding another in a single command using ``Replace this layer with <LayerName>`` or ``Replace <LayerName> with <LayerName>``.
+You can also both add or remove a layer in a single command, depending on if it is already active or not, with the single command ``=Toggle <LayerName> layer``.

-*If you want a button to literally do nothing, including blocking lower layers' assignments for that button, set that specific button to do nothing.
+*If you want a button to literally do nothing, including blocking lower layers' assignments for that button, set it to ``= Do nothing``.
 Above you could set ``Triangle = Do Nothing`` in the Alternate layer to prevent Triangle from using Consider while that layer is active.
 Leaving the button assignment blank (just ``Triangle=``) is the same as not mentioning the button at all and would still just allow Triangle to use Consider.*

-*There can only be one of each named layer active at once, so trying to add a layer with the same name again will simply move the old one to the top of the stack instead.
-Thus pressing L2 multiple times in the above example will NOT add multiple copies of the Alternate layer!*
+*There can only be one of each named layer active at once, so trying to add a layer with the same name again will simply update its position as if it was newly added, but not actually remove or re-add it or add another copy of it!*

+### Overriding buttons and the "Just" prefix

-*Assigning something to **any** action for a button blocks **all** commands assigned to that button from lower layers.
-For example, a command assigned to ``Press Square=`` on a lower layer will never execute if a higher layer has ``Square=`` or ``Tap Square=`` assigned to something, even though those are different actions*.
+By default, assigning something to **any** action for a button blocks **all** commands assigned to that button from lower layers.
+For example, with this setup:

+    [Scheme]
+    Tap R1 = TargetNPC
+    Hold R1 = Consider
+    L2 = Add Alternate layer

+    [Layer.Alternate]
+    Tap R1 = TargetPC
+    R2 = Remove this layer

+Once you had added the Alternate layer with L2, briefly holding R1 will no longer Consider a target.
+R1 is now exclusively set to "TargetPC" when tapped because that is the only command assigned to R1 on that layer.

+You could of course manually add ``Hold R1 = Consider`` to the Alternate layer, but you could also specify that you only want to override the Tap action and let other actions, like Hold, still defer to lower layers' settings by adding the key word **Just** in front of the property name, like this:

+    [Layer.Alternate]
+    Just Tap R1 = TargetPC
+    R2 = Remove this layer

+Now when tap R1 "TargetPC" will be used instead of "TargetNPC", but holding R1 will still use "Consider" from [Scheme].

 ### Held Layers